bndtools/bnd/docs/_macros/packages.md

     # Export packages containing the substring 'export'
     -exportcontents: ${packages;NAMED;*export*}

     # Export packages that contain a version.
 Useful when wrapping existing bundles while keeping exports intact
     -exportcontents: ${packages;VERSIONED}

+    # List of packages that were included in the bundle as conditional packages
+    Added: ${packages;CONDITIONAL}

 The following table specifies the available query options: